pip-services-ecommerce/pip-services-purchaseorders-node/README.md

 ## Acknowledgements

-This microservice was created and currently maintained by *Sergey Seroukhov*.
+This microservice was created and currently maintained by *Denis Kuznetsov*.